SparkyVT/HPR-Rocket-Flight-Computer/README.txt

 Note: 1.25in x 4.0in size board.
 Will fit in a 38mm coupler tube.
 Components mount on both sides.
 See provided pictures for examples.

-Note: Estimated Flight Computer Cost = $135
+Note: Estimated Flight Computer Cost = $154
-Note: Estimated Ground Station Cost = $130-$180 (configuration dependent)
+Note: Estimated Ground Station Cost = $137 (does not include antenna)
 Note: Estimated build time = 3hrs
 Note: Estimated programming, setup, calibration, & debugging time = 4hrs